Skip to content

 On: May 31, 2011

-In: Africa, Criminal Justice, Press release, Rwanda
+In: Africa, Criminal Justice, International Justice, Peace and Justice, Press release, Rwanda

 (Kigali) – Rwanda’s community-based gacaca courts have helped communities confront the country’s 1994 genocide but have failed to provide credible decisions and justice in a number of cases, Human Rights Watch said in a report released today.